Enjoy your dental visit in Greenville, SC with the Solea dental laser system

 - Accelerate in-office teeth whitening.

-Why patients love Solea laser treatment
+Why guests love Solea laser treatment

 With laser dentistry you avoid the whirring noise, vibration, and frictional heat generated by a dental drill.
 In many cases, no anesthesia is needed, so you do not have a numb face, drooling, or risk of biting the tongue.
 Because laser energy automatically seals blood vessels, there is little or no bleeding and no need for sutures.
 The process is less traumatic, creating minimal post-procedure swelling, bruising, or discomfort.
 Healing time is significantly reduced, which lessens risk of secondary infection.
 Extensive and multiple procedures can be performed in one visit.
 Treatment is more efficient overall, so you spend less time in the chair and have fewer appointments.

-Treatment with the Solea dental laser system is not right for every patient or every procedure.
+Treatment with the Solea dental laser system is not right for every guest or every procedure.
 Isn’t it comforting, though, to know you have this advanced option at Palmer Distinctive Dentistry in Greenville, SC?

 Schedule an appointment with Dr. Palmer, Dr. Knause, or Dr. Adams for dentistry that contributes to whole body wellness.
 Call (864) 332-4113.